 Don't delay migrating from Drupal 7

-Despite extending support and end-of-life till November 2022, Drupal 7 users should still want to upgrade ASAP!
+Despite extending support and end-of-life until November 2022, Drupal 7 users should still want to upgrade ASAP!

 Many businesses had been reluctant to migrate to Drupal 8 in the past – there are 700,000+ websites that are currently built on Drupal 7.
 As our roundtable discussed, Drupal 7 is a more than competent CMS, that many businesses can contentedly use to manage their website.